timescale/docs/promscale/query-data/query-metrics.md

 GROUP BY job_id;
 ```

-An example of the output for this query:
+The output is simialr to:
 ``` sql
 |      job      |  median   |
 |---------------|---------- |